space-wizards/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 - [Fork](https://git-fork.com/) -- fast and extremely ergonomic GUI, my personal favorite.
 "Non-free", but it's WinRAR-level non-free, so it's basically free.
 Has support for partial staging of
 - [Sublime Merge](https://www.sublimemerge.com/) -- very similar to Fork, looks and feels great and I've gotten a lot of recommendations for it, though I haven't used it much.
 Also has support for partial staging.

 Most IDEs have some form of Git integration aswell.
 [Jetbrains Rider](https://www.jetbrains.com/rider/)'s Git integration is really good (and I personally recommend Rider for everything SS14-development related).
-Visual Studio has an integration as well, more info on it can be found at (https://learn.microsoft.com/en-us/visualstudio/version-control/git-with-visual-studio?view=vs-2022).
+Visual Studio has an integration as well, more info on it can be found at [Visual Studio Git](https://learn.microsoft.com/en-us/visualstudio/version-control/git-with-visual-studio?view=vs-2022).

 While you're here, install `Python 3.7+` as well if you don't have it already.
 You can do that [here](https://www.python.org/) for Windows and Mac, and if you're on Linux you almost certainly have Python installed already.
-If you don't, figure it out yourself, dork!
+If you don't or you're not quite sure, a guide to installing Python on Linux can be found here [Python Linux Guide] (https://docs.python-guide.org/starting/install3/linux/).

 <hr>

 Now that you have Git installed, I recommend you read up a bit on the basics of it first and get acquainted with whatever git client you're working with, whether its just command-line (Git Bash) or anything else.
+For instance, a guide to GitBash can be found here [Git Bash Guide](https://www.atlassian.com/git/tutorials/git-bash).

+Now that you're feeling a bit more comfortable with the basics of Git, let's talk about utilizing it here.
 We're going to run through the process of setting up a Git environment for Space Station 14 so that you can **contribute code through pull requests, create your own codebase**, or just **check out the history of the project.**

 ### 1.1 Why are we even using Git?